Growing your money is an essential skill in mastering money.

 The benefit of laddering your CDs is to give you a higher return and access to funds as the certificate matures.
 It ensures you’ll have access to some of your money as opposed to all of it locked for a longer time period.

-Investing is when you place money with the expectation of receiving a profit by putting cash into companies, shares, real estate or businesses.
+The basics of investing are when you place money into assets with the expectation of receiving a profit when sold.
+You can invest in companies, shares, real estate, or businesses.
 In fact, when you store money into a savings account that offers an interest rate, you’re “investing.”

 But, for now, we’ll focus your attention on the stock market which is more accessible to the average person.
 Investing in the stock market looks intimidating and overwhelming but it doesn’t have to be.
 If you pay little attention to the analysts and daily market activity, you’ll feel less stressed about investing.